adamterlson/AgenticStateMachines/README.md

 ### 2. **Tool Lock-In**
    - Frameworks often lock developers into specific APIs or patterns, making it harder to migrate or evolve the architecture over time.
+   - Frameworks require the use of a specific programming language (notably Python)

 ### 3. **Obscured Behavior**
    - Frameworks abstract away important details of execution, making it difficult to debug or analyze the system's behavior in edge cases.
+   - Learning how Agentic systems work behind the scenes can be made difficult by these abstractions

 ### 4. **Complexity Overhead**
    - Frameworks often introduce layers of complexity, requiring additional code to fit specific use cases or integrate with other parts of the system.